-- Theres are many styles where a metronome is necessary, but classical and orchestral music is not generally one of them.
+- There are many styles where a metronome is necessary, but classical and orchestral music is not generally one of them.

 - In the film industry, a metronome is not usually something that can be avoided due to edit changes and quick deadlines – unless the composer is experienced in this area, but the emotion that can be created by a musician through the use of rubato (playing freely) is unparalleled.

 - The way the music is performed can be as important as the notes themselves, so creating a “performance” within your mockup is a key step in creating realism.
-This is where you can truly express the way you want the music to flow, so that you can get rid of that metronomic feel which may be making it sound robotic and unnatural.
+This is where you can truly express the way you want the music to flow, so that you can get rid of that metronomic feel which most likely is working against you - making your music sound robotic and unnatural.

-- This can either be achieved by rapid or subtle tempo shifts during the cue, or simply by adding in extra beats where it feels musically appropriate.
-If used within the right context, this can be extremely effective way to enhance the realism of your mockup.
+- This can either be achieved by rapid or subtle tempo shifts during the cue, or simply by adding in extra beats or some swing where it feels musically appropriate.
+If used within the right context, this can be extremely effective way to enhance the realism of your music.

 - A mistake a lot of people make is over mixing.
-Sometimes if people don't realise the mistakes are actually in the way something is written or orchestrated, they will try and mix their way out of the situation.
+Frequently composers don't realise that mistakes are actually in the way something is written or orchestrated, but will try and mix their way out of the situation.

 - Before starting to mix, it's best to take some time away from the track, then return and listen with a clear head.
-If it sounds bad, really try to analyse why it might sound that way, and if it's something within the orchestration or voicing that needs fixing instead.
+If it sounds bad, really try to analyse why it might sound that way, and if it's something within the orchestration or voicing which we covered above, might be the thing that needs fixing instead.

 - If you are purchasing a string library from a reputable company, there is a good chance that those strings have already been mixed by a professional, and applying drastically different EQ will usually do more harm to the sound than good.

-- It can be difficult to mix libraries from different developers together, but in most cases we've found that as long as the orchestration is correct, less tweaking is necessary and it will generally sound better.
+- It can be difficult to mix virtual instruments and sample libraries from different developers together, but in most cases we've found that as long as the creative ideas and orchestration is correct, less tweaking is necessary and it will generally sound better.